-DePuy Orthopaedics recalled its ASR Hip Resurfacing System and ASR XL Acetabular System in 2010 after studies showed the hip implants had high failure rates.
+DePuy Orthopaedics recalled its ASR Hip Resurfacing System and ASR XL Acetabular System in 2010 after studies showed that the hip implants had high failure rates.
 The devices were recalled from the Australia market in 2009, and several experts have criticized how DePuy delayed the international recall.

 DePuy Orthopaedics recalled its Articular Surface Replacement systems from the worldwide market in August 2010 after receiving data that indicated the devices were failing at an unexpectedly high rate.
 Implants from the company’s ASR XL Acetabular System and ASR Hip Resurfacing System were implanted in more than 93,000 people worldwide and 30,000 people in the United States.